cwaldbieser/txwerewolves/docs/index.rst

 ..
-Account Provisioning Notes documentation master file, created by sphinx-quickstart on Mon Nov 27 12:49:53 2017.
+Werewolves! documentation master file, created by sphinx-quickstart on Mon Nov 27 12:49:53 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Account Provisioning Notes's documentation!
+Welcome to txwerewolves' documentation!
 ======================================================

 .. toctree::